shizuo-kaji/PairedVolumeTranslation/README.md

 =============
 written by Shizuo KAJI

+CAUTION: This code is at an early beta stage!

 This is an implementation of volume-to-volume translation using a paired volume dataset.
 It can be used for various tasks including
 - segmentation, denoising, super-resolution, modality-conversion, and reconstruction